The 3 Lesser-Known Benefits of Prioritizing Outdoor Activities and Outdoor Adventure in Your Life

 This is one of the core things I want my students in my Backpacking Program to walk away with: to feel like they have the skills and know-how to be a confident leader of their families and groups of friends in the outdoors.

-This puts you in a position of being able to better control the outcome of your future adventures.
+Being a leader puts you in a position of being able to better control the outcome of your future adventures.

 Once you are able to step into a leadership role, you’ll find you can tick off so many more of your dream adventures & goals outside.

-In fact, I usually plan my year without knowing who will end up going with me on backpacking trips.
+This might surprise you, but I usually plan my year without knowing who will end up going with me on backpacking trips.

-The beauty of stepping into the role of a leader in your group, is that it’s much easier to convince people to go with you when you’ve literally done all the planning and prep for them.
+The beauty of stepping into the role of a leader in your group is that it’s much easier to convince people to go with you when you’ve literally done all the planning and prep for them.

-Alright my friends to summarize everything we learned today...
-3 of my favorite lesser known benefits to prioritizing outdoor adventure in your life are:
+Alright, my friends, to summarize everything we learned today...
+3 of my favorite lesser-known benefits to prioritizing outdoor adventure in your life are:

-For your own personal self-care & reset
+1. For your own personal self-care & time to reset.

 To prioritize outdoor adventure in your life, no matter how busy you feel.